expo/expo/docs/versions/unversioned/sdk/background-fetch.md

 -   `BackgroundFetch.Status.Denied` - The user explicitly disabled background behavior for this app or for the whole system.
 -   `BackgroundFetch.Status.Available` - Background updates are available for the app.

-### `BackgroundFetch.registerTaskAsync(taskName)`
+### `BackgroundFetch.registerTaskAsync(taskName, options)`

 Registers background fetch task with given name.
 Registered tasks are saved in persistent storage and restored once the app is initialized.
-Remember to also call [BackgroundFetch.setMinimumIntervalAsync](#backgroundfetchsetminimumintervalasyncminimuminterval) as fetch operations will not be occurring with its default value.
+On iOS, it is also required to call [BackgroundFetch.setMinimumIntervalAsync](#backgroundfetchsetminimumintervalasyncminimuminterval) as fetch operations will not be occurring with its default value.

 #### Arguments

 -   **taskName (_string_)** -- Name of the task to register.
-The task needs to be defined first - see [TaskManager.defineTask](../task-manager/#taskmanagerdefinetasktaskname-task) for more details.
+The task needs to be defined first - see [TaskManager.defineTask](../task-manager#taskmanagerdefinetasktaskname-task) for more details.
+-   **options (_object_)** -- An object of options:
+    -   **interval (_number_)** -- Inexact interval in seconds between subsequent repeats of the background fetch alarm.
+The final interval may differ from the specified one to minimize wakeups and battery usage.
+Defaults to **15 minutes**. (**Android only**, see [BackgroundFetch.setMinimumIntervalAsync](#backgroundfetchsetminimumintervalasyncminimuminterval) for iOS alternative)

 #### Returns